London School of Economics and Political Science

 Bursaries and Scholarships

 LSE provides generous financial support for its graduate students from the UK, EU and overseas.
-The main financial aid package are:
+The main financial aid packages are:

-- LSE Graduate Support Scheme for master’s students
+- LSE Graduate Support Scheme for master's students, as well as scholarships.

 - LSE accommodation is available for graduate students.